daformat/react-split-flap-display/README.md

 [![Follow daformat on GitHub](https://img.shields.io/github/followers/daformat?label=Follow%20%40daformat&style=social)](https://github.com/daformat)
 [![Follow daformat on X](https://img.shields.io/twitter/follow/daformat?label=Follow%20%40daformat&style=social)](https://twitter.com/daformat)

 A zero-dependency React component that renders an animated [split-flap display](https://en.wikipedia.org/wiki/Split-flap_display) — like the ones you'd see in old train stations and airports.
-Each character flips through its character set with a 3D rotation driven entirely by CSS, and the component itself is minimally unstyled so you can theme the flaps however you want.
+Each character flips through its character set with a 3D rotation driven entirely by CSS, and the component itself is minimally styled so you can theme the flaps however you want.

 ## Features